What Happens When an Ontario Court Drops Criminal Charges?

 What Happens Immediately After Charges Are Dropped?

-The accused is no longer subject to supervision or reporting obligations.
+The accused is no longer subject to supervision or reporting obligations for that matter.

-There is no probation, no peace bond, and no lingering court authority over the individual.
+There is no probation and no lingering court authority over the individual for that charge.

-However, many people mistakenly believe this also means all records disappear.
+However, many people mistakenly believe a withdrawal also means all records disappear.
 That is not always the case.

 Do Police Records Remain After Charges Are Dropped?